 I intended to take the day off, but was denied.
-My plans had to change.
+Plans had to change.
 We, as educators, say we must monitor and adjust.
 Sometimes this is simple, sometimes not.
 We live in Rock Hill, SC, about 40 miles from totality.
 With this being the first solar eclipse I would actually remember, I really wanted to experience it, with my family, in totality.
-They each had a half-day at school, so once they were released we would drive south.
+The boys each had a half-day at school, so once they were released we would drive south.
 Where, exactly?
-I did not know, but we would use the compass on the rearview mirror to ensure that we were driving south, and stop somewhere that we saw other people gazing at the sky or once the odometer indicated that we had travelled far enough.
-This is not my usual way of traveling.
-My sister-in-law joined us and we headed out to see the eclipse.
+I did not know, but we would use the compass on the rearview mirror to ensure that we were driving south, and stop somewhere that we saw other people gazing at the sky or once the odometer indicated that we had travelled at least 40 miles.
+(This is not my usual way of traveling.)
+The boy's aunt joined us and we headed out to see the eclipse.
 We were equipped with a Bluetooth thermometer, an old cell phone and 5 pairs of eclipse glasses.

 The biggest surprise for me was the degree of darkness.
 I have heard that during an eclipse it gets dark.
 I studied the maps and saw the locations where there would be totality and various percentages of partiality.
 I expected that in totality, it would be midnight dark--like so dark I wouldn't be able to see my hand stretched out in front of me.
 That was not the case.
 It was dark like 8:45pm in the summer dark, not midnight dark.
 I pondered on this as I drove home and a scripture came to mind.
 John 1:5 "The light shines in the darkness, and the darkness has not overcome it."
 Amen.

-Our photos do not do justice to the experience, but here they are!
+Our cell phone photos do not do justice to the experience, but here they are!

 If you like this style of writing, you will enjoy Turn North: A 30-Day Devotional and Journal written by the author of this blog.